QuantGov/documentation/docs/index.markdown

 -   [RegData] : A dataset quantifying federal regulation in the United States from 1975-2014, and classifying regulations using the North American Industry Classification System

-If you have a published dataset that uses QuantGov that you would like us to add to this list, please contact us \[here\].
+If you have a published dataset that uses QuantGov that you would like us to add to this list, please contact us [here].

-## Research Using QunatGov Data

 ## Citing QuantGov